lucaong/wheels-class/README.md

 Include, augment and reopen
 ---------------------------

-The `include` method accepts an object and copies its properties to the class' `prototype` property:
+The `include` method accepts one or more objects and copies their properties to the class' `prototype` property:

 ```javascript
 var Duck = new Class();